Jeniya1378/Data-Collection-Questionnaire/README.md

 ## 🔧 Customization Guide

-### 1. Modify STAI-6 / PSS Items
+### 1. Modify PSS Items
-Replace placeholder text in the HTML section with the **official item wording** from your licensed source.
+Replace text in the HTML section.

 ### 2. Change the VAS Label
 Locate the VAS section in the HTML and adjust the displayed text (e.g., "Stress Level", "Mental Fatigue", "Effort", etc.).